-I feel defeated, frustrated, like I can never live up to his need for attention.
+I feel defeated and frustrated because I can never live up to his need for attention.
 I know his love language is attention, but it still gets under my skin.

-“Ok J, I hear that you want me to play, but I have some things that I need to do first.
-How about I set a timer for 20 minutes, and when the timer goes off, I’ll play with you?”
+“Ok kiddo, I hear that you want me to play but I have some things that I need to do first.
+How about I set a timer for 20 minutes and when the timer goes off, I’ll play with you?”

 He happily says, “Ok! sounds good!”

-I set the timer, finish loading and unloading the laundry and even get the clean load folded and put away.
-It’s amazing how much I can do without little ones underfoot.
+With the timer set, I finish loading and unloading the laundry and even get the clean load folded and put away.
+It’s amazing how much I can do without kids underfoot.

-We spend more time playing LEGO together and we’re both happy.
-He get’s the playtime he desires, and I got something checked off my list.
+We play LEGO together and we’re both happy.
+He gets the playtime he desires, and I got something checked off my list.
 It’s a win-win.

 It’s been a great tool but there are some tricks to make it work.